-Featured snippets and rich results are two common search features that go beyond the standard blue link and provide key information to the user within the SERP.
+Featured snippets and rich results (rich snippets) are two common search features that go beyond the standard blue link and provide key information to the user within the SERP.
 They both show more content than a regular snippet and target specific user intent, making the results more query-oriented.

 Here’s a summary to help you understand the essential differences between featured snippets and rich results.